looopTools/header_cpp/README.md

 The resulting files should be placed in the resulting build folder.

+## Examples

+TBW

+## Test

+header_cpp uses gtest [[5]](https://github.com/google/googletest) for implementing unit tests.
+The goal for our tests is to verify that functionality works as indented, surprise.
+If you want to run the unit tests on your own simply execute `python waf --run`

-# Feature Request or Bug Registration
+## Feature Request or Bug Registration

 If you find a feature missing or a header we have missed, or if you simply find a bug.
 Please use the issue tracker, instead of contacting a team directly.